Best contractor funding companies

 What mattersGoing to one funderThe Broker Shop

-Understands net-30/60 billingOften notLenders built for project-based revenue
+Understands net-30/60 billingOften notFunders built for project-based revenue

 Best productsTheir one offeringLOC, equipment, term loans — matched to the gap

-If lumpy revenue trips their boxDeclinedRouted to a contractor-friendly lender
+If lumpy revenue trips their boxDeclinedRouted to a contractor-friendly funder

 Fund the gap, not the profit

-The Broker Shop reaches 50+ lenders at once, finds the ones built for contractors, and negotiates the terms.
+The Broker Shop reaches the right funders at once, finds the ones built for contractors, and negotiates the terms.
 Funded in days, free to you.

 Bridge My Cash-Flow Gap →